US STOCKS-Wall St drops as strong inflation data fuels rate hike bets

 Rising commodity prices and signs of labor shortage have fueled worries over rising prices, triggering a selloff that sent the S&P 500 nearly 3% below its record closing high on Friday, even as the Fed reassured that any price pressure would be transient.

-Bank stocks, which tend to outperform in a rising interest rate environment, gained 1.1%.
-The energy sector also added 1.4% as oil prices firmed about 1%.
+Bank stocks, which tend to outperform in a rising interest rate environment, gained 0.6%.
+The energy sector also added 2.6% tracking higher oil prices.

 Nine of the 11 major S&P sectors were lower with technology , consumer discretionary and communication services leading losses.

-Among mega-caps, Facebook Inc, Amazon.com Inc , Apple, Google-parent Alphabet Inc and Microsoft Corp fell between 0.6% and 1.2% as investors pulled out of the names on worries that higher U.S. rates could weigh on their lofty valuations.

-Electronic Arts Inc rose 1.9% as it forecast annual adjusted revenue above market expectation, betting that demand for its titles like “FIFA 21” and “Apex Legends” would stay strong.

-Bumble Inc slipped 1% ahead of its first-quarter results due after market close.
+Dating app Bumble Inc tumbled 9.2% ahead of its first-quarter results due after market close.

-Declining issues outnumbered advancers for a 2.66-to-1 ratio on the NYSE and for a 1.93-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.26-to-1 ratio on the NYSE and for a 2.09-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and no new low, while the Nasdaq recorded 19 new highs and 35 new lows.
-(Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur and Maju Samuel)
+The S&P index recorded eight new 52-week highs and no new low, while the Nasdaq recorded 28 new highs and 68 new lows.

+Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Maju Samuel and Arun Koyyur

 Our Standards: The Thomson Reuters Trust Principles.